South African Quick Brief (2026)

 “This is illegal activity by people taking advantage of young, unemployed individuals who are desperate for job opportunities,” said Dr. Hans Kekana, Head of the Department.

-Dr. Kekana emphasized that the official recruitment into the traffic officer learnership program is guided by the Department of Public Service and Administration’s (DPSA) policies.
+Dr. Kekana emphasized that the official recruitment into the traffic officer learnership programme is guided by the Department of Public Service and Administration’s (DPSA) policies.
 Importantly, applicants are never required to pay any fees.
 All costs related to transportation and training are covered by the department for successful candidates.

 He urged victims of these scams to come forward and report incidents to the police to help bring the perpetrators to justice.